 FAQ – The Lord Jesus (His Offices)

-18Because He Himself suffered when He was tempted, He is able to help those who are being tempted.
+18For since He Himself was tempted in that which He has suffered, He is able to come to the aid of those who are tempted.

 Hebrews 2:18

-15For we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who was tempted in every way that we are, yet was without sin.
+15For we do not have a high priest who cannot sympathize with our weaknesses, but One who has been tempted in all things just as we are, yet without sin.

 Hebrews 4:15